aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to ODT on Android via Java" h2="Convert CGM to ODT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+ODT (OpenDocument Text) is an open standard for word processing documents.
+It is an XML-based file format for spreadsheets, charts, presentations and word processing documents.
+Converting CGM to ODT is necessary to make the data more accessible and compatible with other applications.

+<h2>How Aspose.Total helps for cgm to odt conversion</h2>

+Aspose.Total for Android Java is a comprehensive package of APIs that enables developers to integrate powerful file processing features into their mobile applications.
+It includes APIs for PDF, Word Processing, Email, Barcode, Imaging, and many more.
+With the help of Aspose.Total, you can easily integrate CGM to ODT conversion feature in your mobile apps.

-You can integrate CGM to ODT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to ODT.
+The process of conversion involves two APIs of Aspose.Total for Android Java package.
+First, you need to convert CGM file to DOC using Aspose.PDF for Android via Java.
+Secondly, by using Word Processing API Aspose.Words for Android Java, you can render DOC to ODT.
+Aspose.PDF for Android via Java provides a wide range of features to manipulate PDF documents.
+It enables you to convert PDF to other popular file formats such as DOC, DOCX, HTML, XPS, and many more.
+Aspose.Words for Android Java is a powerful API that enables you to create, edit, and convert documents in various formats.
+It supports a wide range of file formats including DOC, DOCX, ODT, RTF, HTML, and many more.

+By using Aspose.Total for Android Java, you can easily integrate CGM to ODT conversion feature in your mobile apps.
+It provides a simple and efficient way to convert CGM to ODT without any hassle.
+Moreover, it is easy to use and requires minimal coding.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}